ayown/WannaGoOutWithMe/README.md

 ## A Note on Code Usage

-Feel free to use this project as inspiration for your own interactive web pages.If you build upon this code or use it as a starting point for your project, a simple shoutout or link back to this repository is appreciated.
+You can use this project as inspiration for your interactive web pages.
+If you build upon this code or use it as a starting point for your project, I would appreciate a simple shoutout or link back to this repository.

 ---